SUMMER SALE 50% off The Dyrt PRO — just $2.49/moGet now

-Best Equestrian Camping near Lindstrom, MN
+Equestrian Camping near Lindstrom, MN

 Elm Creek Horse Camp accommodates equestrians with purpose-built corrals for horses on site.
 The campground features basic amenities including drinking water, toilets, fire rings, picnic tables, and trash service.
 No electric hookups are available, making this location better suited for tent and small RV camping.
 Trailer parking is provided with easy access to the horse corrals.
 Reservations are required for all equestrian sites within the park, which helps maintain adequate spacing between camping parties.
 The sites are designed for both human comfort and horse safety with ample room for setting up camp while keeping horses nearby.
 The campground is positioned within Elm Creek Park, allowing campers direct access to the park's extensive trail system while staying with their horses.
-Horses on the way in create a scenic atmosphere that enhances the camping experience.

-Wild River State Park offers additional equestrian camping opportunities in the area with trails that accommodate horseback riders.
+Wild River State Park offers additional horse camping opportunities in the area with trails that accommodate horseback riders.
 The park features extensive hiking paths that can be used for daily trail rides connecting campers to scenic river views and forested areas.
 Multiple reviewers note that horses are visible throughout the park, adding to the natural experience.
 The park maintains well-marked paths suitable for riders of various experience levels.
 Riders particularly appreciate access to the St. Croix River, where both horses and humans can cool off during summer months.
 Camping at Wild River requires advance planning as the equestrian sites tend to fill quickly during peak season.
 For overnight stays, campers should bring all necessary horse supplies as feed is not available for purchase within the park.
 Trail access directly from the campgrounds eliminates the need for loading and trailering between rides.

 1. Wild River State Park Campground